arangodb/docs/3.8/programs-arangod-cluster.md

   privileged users to read data from the cluster APIs, but not to do any modifications.
 Modifications (carried out by write accesses) are then only possible by requests with a valid JWT.
-  All existing permissions checks for the cluster API routes are still in effect with this setting, meaning that read operations without a valid JWT may still require dedicated other permissions (as in 3.7).
+  All existing permission checks for the cluster API routes are still in effect with this setting, meaning that read operations without a valid JWT may still require dedicated other permissions (as in v3.7).
 - `jwt-compat`: no *additional* access checks are in place for the cluster API.
-However, all existing permissions checks for the cluster API routes are still in effect with this setting, meaning that all operations may still require dedicated other permissions (as in 3.7).
+However, all existing permissions checks for the cluster API routes are still in effect with this setting, meaning that all operations may still require dedicated other permissions (as in v3.7).

-The default value for the option is `jwt-compat`, which means this option will not cause any extra JWT checks compared to 3.7.
+The default value for the option is `jwt-compat`, which means that this option will not cause any extra JWT checks compared to v3.7.

 ## Upgrade